ndelnano/send_songs/README.md

 ![Song Sharing Architecture](diagrams/Message_Sending_Architecture.png?raw=true "Song Sharing Architecture")

 ### Spotify API Registration
+This is done with the Authorizaton Code flow documented [here](https://github.com/spotify/web-api-auth-examples) by Spotify.
 Users register with the Spotify API through API Gateway and a series of (2) Lambda functions.
 The first Lambda function redirects to the Spotify Auth flow and serves the user a Spotify login page, which is supplied with a callback URL connected to the second Lambda.
 Upon completion, this login page "calls back" to the second Lambda function, which gives the user a 16 digit code.
 The user is expected to send this code to the FB Page bot to complete registration.

 ### Why a 16 digit code?
 I must link the identity of a user on Spotify (their auth tokens) with their PSID (page scoped ID) issued by Facebook Messenger when the FB user interacts with my page.
 This mechanism allows me to do so.
 I also require that the user specify their full name when registering with the 16 digit code.
 This is because this program is a text-based chat bot, and a sender must include the recipients name in order to send a message to them.
+Due to this structure--where a user sends a song to another use by providing the recipients name to the chat bot--this application does not permit two users to exist with the same name.
+This is an artifact of the text-based chat bot architecture I implemented.
+The case of multiple users with the same name is undefined and this error case is not handled.
+Additionally, there is a secondary index in the `users` table which permits the look up of users by the `name` attribute.
+Changing this application to support multiple users of the same name would require non-trivial changes and is a feature I did not care to implement due to my learning goals for this project.
 ![Registration Architecture](diagrams/Registration_Architecture.png?raw=true "Registration Architecture")